ChessWorld.net - Play Online Chess

 X-Ray Defense Rating: 1500+

-A defensive miracle where one piece protects another "through" an enemy piece.
+A defensive miracle where one of your pieces protects another piece "through" an enemy piece that stands between them.

 2. Forks, Pins & Skewers